 Several approaches have been developed in an attempt to better understand the subglacial conditions of the ice sheet.
 One of these approaches is numerical modelling of the ice sheet thermodynamics with a priori information of the ice sheet (Pattyn, 2010).
 Based on sensitivity experiments, Pattyn (2010) estimated that 55% of the grounded part of the Antarctic ice sheet is at the pressure melting point.
-Clearly, our knowledge can be increased by a combination of modelling and observational approaches.
-At present, major uncertainties concerning the subglacial environments are related to the temperature field, due to an insufficient knowledge of geothermal heat flow (Pattyn, 2010).
-This uncertainty of the temperature field affects accurate determination of the basal reflectivity of the radio waves and basal melting.
+Clearly, selection, significant preliminary information of subglacial environments from a broad area of Antarctica is expected. necessary determination of the basal reflectivity of the radio waves and basal melting.
 Pattyn (2010) reported that information on observed zones of melt water production is necessary for improved basal temperature estimates.